katalon-studio/katalon-studio-platform/docs/turorials/create-your-first-plugin.md

 ## Create your first Katalon Studio plugin
-This tutorial will walk you through creating your first Katalon Studio plugin.
+This tutorial walks you through creating your first Katalon Studio plugin.
 The plugin in this tutorial does two things:
 - Listens to the [plugin activation event](https://github.com/katalon-studio/katalon-studio-platform/blob/master/com.katalon.platform/src/main/java/com/katalon/platform/api/extension/PluginActivationListener.java) then prints a hello message after the plugin was installed successfully in Katalon Studio.
 - Listens to the [test execution event](https://github.com/katalon-studio/katalon-studio-platform/blob/master/com.katalon.platform/src/main/java/com/katalon/platform/api/extension/EventListenerInitializer.java) then prints a report message in Console.

 You can find the source code of this tutorial [here](https://github.com/katalon-studio/katalon-studio-sample-plugin).

 A Katalon Studio plugin is a Maven-based Java project, and also an [OSGI bundle](http://spring.io/blog/2008/02/18/creating-osgi-bundles/) project.
 A plugin contains these components:
-- The `pom.xml` to describe your plugin, what it is (name, version, vendor,etc).
+- The `pom.xml` to describe your plugin - what it is (name, version, vendor), what it does.
 - The `plugin.xml` to let Katalon Studio know about all the extensions of your plugin.
 - All packaged codes of your plugin.